-- Debt securities: Debt securities consist primarily of negotiable obligations of the U.S. government and U.S. government-sponsored agencies, corporations, securitized offerings backed by residential and commercial mortgages, TIPS and foreign debt securities.
-These securities can typically be valued using the close or last traded price on a specific date (quoted prices in active markets).
-When quoted prices are not available, fair value is determined based on valuation models that use inputs that include market observable inputs.
-These inputs included recent trades, yields, price quotes, cash flows, maturity, credit ratings, and other assumptions based upon the specifics of the investment's type. - Equity securities: These include domestic and international equities.
+- Equity securities: These include domestic and international equities.
 Domestic securities traded on a national securities exchange are valued at the last reported sales price on the last business day of the fiscal year.
 Securities traded in the over-the counter market and listed securities for which no sale was reported on that date are valued at the last reported bid price.
-International equities are valued based upon quoted foreign market prices and translated into U.S. dollars at the exchange rate in effect at September 30, 2014 and 2013.
+International equities are valued based upon quoted foreign market prices and translated into U.S. dollars at the exchange rate in effect at September 30, 2015 and 2014.
 Securities which are not traded on a national security exchange are valued by the respective fund manager or other third parties based on yields currently available on comparable securities of issuers with similar credit ratings. - Alternative investments: These investments include private equity, private debt, venture capital and equity real estate investments where no readily ascertainable market value exists.
-To value these investments, management, in consultation with the general partner and investment advisors, determines the fair values for the individual investments based upon the partnership's or limited liability company's most recent available financial information adjusted for cash flow activities through September 30, 2014 and 2013.
+To value these investments, management, in consultation with the general partner and investment advisors, determines the fair values for the individual investments based upon the partnership's or limited liability company's most recent available financial information adjusted for cash flow activities through September 30, 2015 and 2014.
 The estimated fair value of these investments may differ from values that would have been used had a ready market existed.